richwass/eyedominance-website/user-manual.md

 ## Conclusion

-The Eye Dominance Test App provides you with professional-grade eye dominance assessment in an easy-to-use mobile application.
+The Eye Dominance Test App provides you with scientifically-based eye dominance assessment in an easy-to-use mobile application.
 By following the guidelines in this manual, you can obtain accurate, meaningful results that help you better understand your visual system and optimize your performance in sports, hobbies, and daily activities.

 Remember that eye dominance is just one aspect of your visual system.
 If you have specific vision concerns or need professional assessment, always consult with an eye care professional.